-2. Maintain a stable school finance formula, by fully funding the law approved by the Kansas Supreme Court, including funding the required inflationary increases for the next three years, and by removing sunsets contained in the law.
-School funding must provide every student the opportunity to be college and career ready, be financially sustainable, promote efficiency, accountability, greater local funding flexibility, target students at risk with supports for teachers and students, and ensure educational excellence for all students in Kansas.
+- Maintain a stable school finance formula, by fully funding the law approved by the Kansas Supreme Court, including funding required inflationary increases, and by removing sunsets contained in the law.
+School funding must provide every student the opportunity to be college and career ready, be financially sustainable, promote efficiency, accountability, and greater local funding flexibility, target students at-risk with supports for teachers and students, and ensure educational excellence for all students in Kansas.

-4. Support special education services and state funding at the required 92% of excess cost and mitigate the wide variance in reimbursements.
+- Support special education services and state funding at the required 92% of excess costs and mitigate the wide variance in reimbursements.

-8. Support property tax appraisal procedures that ensure adequate property tax revenue collection at the local and state level.
-Property tax valuation stability maintains current commercial and residential tax burdens to fund public schools and other governmental services.
-Proposed redesign of commercial property valuation has the very high potential in Johnson County to either reduce local property tax revenues to the public school system or shift an unfair burden of property taxes of as much as an estimated $90 million in property taxes from businesses and corporations to our local home owners and taxpayers.
+- Support property tax appraisal procedures that ensure adequate property tax revenue collection at the local and state level.
+Property tax valuation stability maintains current commercial and residential burdens to fund public schools and other governmental services.
+The proposed redesign of commercial property valuation has the very high potential in Johnson County to either reduce local property tax revenues to the public school system or shift an unfair burden of property taxes of as much as an estimated $90 million in property taxes from businesses and corporations to our local home owners and taxpayers.